SakeXYZ/SakeXYZ/README.md

 ## Hi there 👋 It's SakeXYZ 🐼

-## About Me

-I am a beginner programmer, learning programming and working on my first projects.
+## I am a beginner programmer, learning programming and working on my first projects.
 I enjoy exploring code, learning new languages, and frameworks.
 Right now, I am working on small projects and trying to improve my skills to become a good developer.